Minoru/blog.tty8.org/posts/2012-03-29-full-text-feed-entries-with-hakyll.markdown

   >>> renderRss feedConfiguration
 ```

-(I expoloited the fact that my blog uses HTML5 markup and article is wrapped
+(I exploited the fact that my blog uses HTML5 markup and article is wrapped
 into `<article>` tag)

 So yeah, just a bit of Unix magic and we're done.
 Well, almost: those